ResidentialDragonSlayer/Spotty-Captive-Breeding-2025/variant_calling/README.md

    - Combining GVCFs with `GATK CombineGVCFs`
    - Genotyping with `GATK GenotypeGVCFs`
    - SNP selection and hard filtering
-   - Extraction of high-quality biallelic SNPs and summary
+   - Extraction of high-quality biallelic SNPs and summary statistics

+4. **Step 4: Annotation**
+   - Sorting and indexing GFF files
+   - Variant annotation with

 ---